-(b) Upon the completion of the works, and, if necessary, during the construction thereof, and subject to the provisions of paragraph (e) of this Section, the discharge from Lake Ontario and the flow through the International Rapids Section shall be regulated in accordance with Method of Regulation No. 5 as prepared by the General Engineering Branch, Department of Transport, Canada, dated Ottawa, September 1940, and shall be based on the Rule Curves forming part of that Method of Regulation.
+b.
+Upon completion of the works, and if necessary during the construction thereof, and subject to the provisions of paragraph (e) of this section, the discharge from Lake Ontario and the flow through the International Rapids Section shall be regulated in accordance with Method of Regulation No. 5 as prepared by the General Engineering Branch, Department of Transport, Canada, dated Ottawa, September 1940, and shall be based on the Rule Curves forming part of that Method of Regulation.
 This Method of Regulation is designed to permit the lowering of the extreme high water levels and the raising of the extreme low water levels of Lake Ontario.
 Copies of these Rule Curves, with a description of the method of their application, are attached hereto as Exhibit 4.

-(c) Subject to the provisions of paragraph (e) of this Section, the flow through the International Rapids Section in any period shall equal the discharge from Lake Ontario as determined for that period in accordance with Method of Regulation No. 5 referred to in paragraph (b) of this Section and this flow shall be maintained uniformly throughout that period.
+c.
+Subject to the provisions of paragraph (e) of this section, the flow through the International Rapids Section in any period shall equal the discharge from Lake Ontario as determined for that period in accordance with Method of Regulation No. 5 referred to in paragraph (b) of this section and this flow shall be maintained uniformly throughout that period.

-(d) A "Board of Control" (referred to hereinafter as the Board) consisting of an equal number of representatives of Canada and of the United States shall be established by the International Joint Commission.
-The duties of the Board shall be to ensure compliance with the conditions in regard to the regulation of the discharge from Lake Ontario and the flow through the International Rapids Section as set forth hereinbefore, and to carry out such other duties as may be delegated to it by the International Joint Commission.
+d.
+A "Board of Control" (referred to hereinafter as the Board) consisting of an equal number of representatives of the United States and Canada shall be established by the International Joint Commission.
+The duties of the

-(e) The Board may temporarily modify or change any or all of the restrictions as to flow and water levels as specified above in order to carry out experiments for the purpose of determining what permanent modifications or changes may be advisable, and after such experiments the International Joint Commission may recommend to the two Governments any modifications or changes considered advisable, and the two Governments, consistent with the provisions of paragraph (a) of this Section, may by exchange of notes make such modifications or changes permanent.
+Board shall be to ensure compliance with the conditions in regard to the regulation of the discharge from Lake Ontario and the flow through the International Rapids Section as set forth hereinbefore, and to carry out such other duties as may be delegated to it by the International Joint Commission.

-(f) Upon completion of the works, and subject to paragraph (e) of this Section, the works shall be operated initially for a test period of ten years, or such shorter period as may be approved by the International Joint Commission, with the water level at the power houses held at a maximum elevation of 238.0, sea level datum, and in the event that the Board considers that operation with the water level at the power houses held to a maximum elevation exceeding 238.0 would be advisable, the International Joint Commission may authorize operation at a maximum elevation exceeding 238.0.
+- e.
+The Board may temporarily modify or change any or all of the restrictions as to flow and water levels as specified above in order to carry out experiments for the purpose of determining what permanent modifications or changes may be advisable, and after such experiments the Commission may recommend to the two governments any modifications or changes considered advisable, and the two governments, consistent with the provisions of paragraph (a) above may, by exchange of notes, make such modifications or changes permanent. - f.
+Upon the completion of the works, they shall be operated initially with the water level at the power houses held at a maximum elevation of 238.0, sea level datum, for a test period of ten years or such shorter period as may be approved by the Commission, and in the event that the Board considers that operation with the water level at the power houses held to a maximum elevation exceeding 238.0 would be practical, the Commission may authorize operation at a maximum elevation exceeding 238.0.

-11. The applicant requests approval of such allocation between the respective entities, as may hereafter be submitted, of the cost of constructing, maintaining and operating the works covered by this application.
+11. The Applicant requests approval of such allocation between the respective entities, as may hereafter be submitted, of the cost of constructing, maintaining, and operating the works covered by this Application.